Products to Enhance Sustainability

 Evolution of the Product System at SEKISUI CHEMICAL Group

-In addition, SEKISUI CHEMICAL Group has established Premium Framing as a strategic framework for strategically expanding products that contribute to solving social issues and is committed to expanding this framework with medium-term targets.
-Our goal is to accelerate contributions to solving social issues by implementing strategies that balance the solving of social issues and profitability.
+SEKISUI CHEMICAL Group has established Premium Framing as a framework for strategically expanding products that contribute to solving social issues and is committed to expanding this framework with medium-term targets.
+Our goal is to accelerate contributions to solving social issues by crafting strategies that balance the solving of social issues and profitability.

 • 08-14